ejp-rd-vp/resource-metadata-schema/template/DataService.md

 This should contain a URL that provides details regarding the license that is applicable to this data service.
 > **Warning** This field is `required`

+## PersonalData
+This field is used to indicate whether this dataset deals with personal data or not.
+If this dataset deals with personal data, the value of this field should be "Yes", else "No".

+> **Warning** This field is `required`.

 ## EndpointURL
 This is the URL that can be used to access this data service.
 The URL has to start with http:// or https://.
 > **Warning** This field is `required`